deciduously/deciduously-com-clj/resources/md/one.md

 # Hello, world!
 If not, double check all your syntax - you can compare against this [tagged commit](https://github.com/deciduously/example-com/releases/tag/post1).
 The easiest mistake to make is switching that dash for an underscore in the project source folder.

 Congratulations!
 You built a webserver.
 Make an edit to the Clojure file and reload your browser, and verify that the changes are recompiled and served on the fly.
 Use `C-c` to stop the server and go make a cup of tea.
-This is a great time to commit your work: `git commit -m "Initial commit".
+This is a great time to commit your work: `git commit -m "Initial commit"`.

 Using `boot` is the biggest change from the aforementioned tutorial - Next time, I'll cover the differences between by codebase and his, as well as discuss serving an exported static site and hooking up continuous integration.